This page contains links to some of my favorite sites.

 - The Left Behind series of books has also been adapted into audio dramas.
 The sound effects and music are top-notch, as is the acting.
 In fact, I personally prefer the dramatic audio versions to the regular books.

 - Unshackled! is the longest-running radio drama series in history.
 Since 1950, it’s featured true testomonies from people in the style of old-time radio programs, and continues to do so to this day.
-You can listen to programs going back to 2003 in Real Audio or Windows Media format.

 Note that parental guidance is suggested for some episodes due to their subject matter.